v5ma/selfawarenetworks/00changelog.md

+# Update September 2nd 2022
+Most of today updates focused on adding to Note a0007z.
+Many of my criticisms about what Neurogrid is failing to model (you can read in note a0008z linked below) can now be referenced in Note a0007z linked below.

 # Update September 1st 2022
 Ongoing updates to a0007z linked in the previous update.
 There are a couple of ideas then I am chasing down additional evidence for, and then I think its time to threading the table of contents & the notes together to organize the content for the book.